ARCHITECTURAL REVIEW COMMITTEE (ARC)

 The Wind Meadows Corporation insurance agent is Compass Insurance.
 The insurance carrier is Liberty Mutual Insurance.
-The insurance policy covers liability and property damages for the Leisure Center as well as for all Patio, Manor, Village and Prairie Meadows Homes.
+The insurance policy covers liability and property damages for the Leisure Center, as well as for all Patio, Manor, Garden, Village and Prairie Meadows Homes.
 Coverage includes damage to the exterior of all buildings.
 NOT COVERED is any interior or personal property in the buildings such as wall covering (paint), flooring (carpet or other), furniture, clothing, jewelry, automobiles, etc. Please be sure to have appropriate personal unit coverage.
 The Liberty Mutual policy has a $10,000 deductible.
 The type of claim filed will determine whether the deductible is the Association’s responsibility or the homeowner’s responsibility.
 Call your insurance provider to ask if your personal policy will cover the Association's deductible, some policies do provide deductible coverage and some do not.

 For specific questions for your address please contact the insurance agency below (policy name.
 Wind Meadows Corporation):

 Racine, WI 53406